Nuitka/Nuitka-website/README.rst

    # Need to do this at least once to copy manuals, logos
    python3.9 -m pipenv run python update.py --update-docs
-   # Now lets build the site
+   # Now lets build the site, to see if it's all correct.
    python3.9 -m pipenv run python update.py --build-site

-   # Start local web server with the site, the nikola one
+   # Start local web server with the site, and do automatic
-   # should be used.
+   # rebuilds
-   python3.9 -m pipenv run python -m sphinx_autobuild doc/ doc_generated/ -w doc/ -a python3.9 -m pipenv run nikola auto
+   python3.9 -m pipenv run python update.py --serve-site

    # Browse it (Linux)
    xdg-open http://localhost:8080